Dobravoski/Dobravoski/README.md

 ## About

-I am currently pursuing a degree in Software Engineering at UTFPR and developing my skills in system design and programming fundamentals.
-My main experience so far is with Python, and I am currently strengthening my knowledge in Java and Object-Oriented Programming.
+I am currently pursuing a degree in Software Engineering at UTFPR, focusing on strengthening my skills in software development and system design.

+My primary work and studies are currently centered around Java and Object-Oriented Programming, where I am deepening my understanding of software architecture and core programming principles.
+I also have experience with Python, which helped build my foundation in programming and problem solving.

-I am continuously improving my understanding of programming logic, data structures, version control, and clean code practices.
+I am continuously improving my knowledge of programming logic, data structures, version control, and clean code practices.

 My goal is to build well-structured and maintainable software while developing strong problem-solving skills.